theodox/theodox.github.io/pelican/content/pages/publications/published_works.md

 [Read The Damn Ad: ](read_the_damn_ad)Advice on parsing the want ads when looking for a job in game art.

+[Never Hire Anyone Over 30: ](never_hire)A rumination on ageism in the games industry, which has only gotten wierder since this was written.

 ### Tech Art